2024 Lebanon blackout

-The 2024 Lebanon blackout is an ongoing total nationwide power outage across Lebanon that began on 17 August 2024 due to the state electricity company of Lebanon, Électricité du Liban, running out of fuel reserves for its power plants.
+The 2024 Lebanon blackout was a total nationwide power outage across Lebanon that began on 17 August 2024 due to the state electricity company of Lebanon, Électricité du Liban, running out of fuel reserves for its power plants.
 The blackout led to widespread water shortages due to the inability of Lebanese water corporations to pump water in effective amounts, as well as the halting of several fundamental institutions across Lebanon, including, wastewater treatment systems, ports, airports, and prisons.

 Background

 The great majority of energy used in Lebanon is imported.
 The energy market in Lebanon is characterized by sharply rising consumption, and frequent shortages due to dilapidated infrastructure partly destroyed by the civil war that ravaged the country between 1975 and 1990.

 There was a power blackout throughout Lebanon in October 2021 after Lebanon's two largest power stations—the Zahrani and the Deir Ammar power stations—were shut down due to fuel shortages, leaving Lebanon with no centrally generated electricity, and not enough fuel for private electricity generators.
 Power was restored the next day, after the Lebanese army delivered fuel out of its reserves.

 Due to the Lebanese government's inability to procure enough money to pay for foreign fuel imports from states such as Iraq, the amount of electricity produced for the nation has significantly decreased, causing the frequency of power outages across Lebanon to increase.

 The economic crisis came in conjunction with increasing military activity between Israel and Hezbollah, with an Israeli strike on 17 August killing ten Syrian nationals just before the beginning of the blackout.